flyingcircusio/fc-nixos/doc/src/upgrade.md

 ## Significant breaking changes

+(nixos-upgrade-percona)=

+### Percona/ MySQL

+Our Percona roles now reflect the upstream two-fold release model of the Percona and Oracle MySQL projects of providing both an *LTS* release and a more short-lived *Innovation* release in parallel. \
+We still recommend using the LTS `percona80` for most use cases, see {ref}`nixos-mysql-versions` for details.

+### K3S

+TODO details about used package version depending on NixOS state release, upgrade path

 ### ...

 ## Other notable changes

 - ...
+- `lamp` roles: Platform integration for the <https://tideways.com> application profiler has been dropped, the respective NixOS options are not available anymore.
+- TODO php packages: new versions, dropped versions?
 - For more details, see the
   [release notes of NixOS 24.05](https://nixos.org/manual/nixos/stable/release-notes.html#sec-release-24.05-notable-changes).